ankush/ankush.dev/content/posts/neumann_architecture.md

 > "...
 This puts the future squarely in the hands of those who know computers not for what they are, but for everything they have the potential to be."
 >
-> "Computers aren't the thing, they are the thing that gets us to the thing"
+> "Computers aren't the thing, they are the thing that gets us to the thing."
 >
 > -- Halt and Catch Fire, S01E01, 2014.